 A popular choice for boats, pumped back boiler systems offer good control over boiler temperature and heat distribution.
 These systems consist of a back boiler, a circulation pump, and a pipe thermostat.

 Pumped back boiler systems provide excellent heat distribution, thanks to the forced circulation of heated coolant water.
-This type of system is particularly suitable for larger vessels or those with multiple radiators, as the pump can effectively deliver heat to different areas.
+This type of system is particularly suitable for larger vessels or those with multiple radiators.
+The pump can effectively deliver heat to different areas.

 Gravity-Fed Back Boiler Systems

 Gravity-fed back boiler systems are another option for heating boats.
-These systems operate without the need for an electric water pump, relying instead on the force of gravity to circulate heated water.
+These systems operate without the need for an electric water pump.
+Instead, they rely on the force of convection and gravity to circulate heated water.

 Gravity-fed backboilers work in a straightforward manner.
-As the stove generates heat, hot water rises naturally through the back boiler coils or pipes due to the principle of convection.
+As the stove generates heat, hot water rises naturally through the back boiler due to the principle of convection.
 As hot coolant water rises, cooler coolant water from the radiators flows back towards the stove, creating a continuous flow.

-However, it is essential to consider the limitations of gravity-fed systems.
-Due to the reliance on gravity, these systems may not provide the same precise control over temperature and heat distribution as their pumped counterparts.
-They also might not be suitable for larger vessels or those with multiple heating zones, as the passive circulation of heated water may not be sufficient to reach every area adequately.
-They also require part of the pipework to run at a higher level, making it more difficult to hide pipes from view.
+However, it is essential to consider the limitations of these systems.
+These systems rely on gravity.
+As a result, they may not provide the same precise control over temperature and heat distribution as their pumped counterparts.
+They also might not be suitable for larger vessels or those with multiple heating zones.
+The passive circulation of heated water may not be sufficient to reach every area adequately.
+They also require part of the pipework to run at a higher level.
+This makes it more difficult to hide pipes from view.

 Hybrid Systems